 You don’t have to attend a four-year school if you want to earn a decent salary later on in life.
-And, just because there is a lot of …
+And, just because there is a lot of hype out there about four-year degrees, doesn’t mean you should discount a …

 It’s fall and many young people are looking at those college applications and thinking “is college still a good idea?”
 It’s a relevant question considering the high cost of tuition and the student debt problem in America.
 It’s also an issue that spurred debate this past spring.
 Before you decide whether you should take the plunge, take these factors into consideration.